 Of course, call a vet nearby if anything serious happens, or if injuries don’t get better.

 This vest will help calm your dog by giving him a soft and gentle hug.
-Think of it like a weighted blanket, but for dogs!
+Think of it as a weighted blanket, but for dogs!

 You may also want to contact your dog’s vet if your dog has recurring issues with long car rides, staying in new places, or is just generally anxious.
 The vet may be able to give you some calming medications or other advice to help keep your dog feeling happy and healthy.